ouster-lidar/ouster-sdk/docs/python/examples/record-stream.rst

    :linenos:
    :dedent:

-Notice that instead of taking a ``sample`` as we did in previous example, we used :py:meth:`.Scans.stream`, which allows for a continuous live data stream.
+Notice that instead of taking a ``sample``, we used :py:meth:`.Scans.stream`, which allows for a continuous live data stream.
 We close the ``stream`` when we are finished, hence the use of :py:func:`.closing` in the highlighted line.

 To exit the visualization, you can use ``ESC``.